Is Karigahara snowsure?

 | April | 0 cm | 0.1 days |

-The average snowfall forecast during week 3 of April for Karigahara is 0 cm.
-There are typically 0.0 snowy days during this week.Karigahara normal weather and snow conditions during the third week of April at the middle elevation of the ski area at 310m, based on historical averages over the last 12 years: At this time of year the average freezing level (2535m) is well above the middle elevation of Karigahara.
-Snowy weather is unlikely in Karigahara in the middle of April but on average there are three days during this week each year when it rains Usual temperatures are well above freezing both day and night at the middle elevation in Karigahara during week three of April with the average afternoon temperature 13.5°C and the minimum temperature 11.6°C. Expect the sun to shine on three out of seven days.
-Generally light winds (average 10km/h) are unlikely to affect lift operations.
-Based on our hindcast archive, we do not expect any powder days or any bluebird days at the middle elevation of the ski area of Karigahara at this time of year.
+The average snowfall forecast during week 1 of May for Karigahara is 0 cm.
+There are typically 0.0 snowy days during this week.Karigahara normal weather and snow conditions during the first week of May at the middle elevation of the ski area at 310m, based on historical averages over the last 11 years: At this time of year the mean freezing level (2921m) is far above the middle elevation of Karigahara.
+Fresh Snow is very unlikely in Karigahara at the start of May but in an average year there are two or three days during this week each year that are wet.
+Typical temperatures are well above freezing both day and night at the middle elevation in Karigahara during week one of May with the average afternoon temperature 16.0°C and the minimum temperature 14.1°C. Expect the sun to shine on three out of seven days.
+Generally light winds (average 10km/h).

 Snow History: Compare Resorts